Forbes

 Why AI Adoption Is Accelerating Now

-Deloitte's 2026 US Health Care Outlook Survey reinforces this momentum, finding that more than 80 percent of health care executives expect both agentic AI and traditional generative AI to play a significant role in their organizations going forward.
+Deloitte's 2026 US Health Care Outlook Survey points the same way.
+More than 80 percent of executives expect both agentic and generative AI to matter to their organization.
 This level of executive expectation signals that AI investment decisions are increasingly being treated as core strategy rather than optional innovation spending.

 Generative AI adoption in US healthcare has moved past early experimentation, with agentic AI emerging as the next value driver.